the ideal day to make your weaknesses become your strengths.

 God wants us to be confident in our faith and know that He will provide us with the courage and strength to tell others about His Word and how they can obtain salvation through Jesus Christ.
 That confidence must come from the strength God gives us when we recognize that without Him, we are nothing.
 In acknowledging our weaknesses and exercising our faith, we then strengthen ourselves as Christians.

 Some of us may suffer from chronic illness, physical ailments or other disabilities.
 God wants us to understand that it is not necessary for Him to remove these obstacles to our physical perfection in order to be perfectly suited to doing His will and spreading His Word.

 Rather than look at these illnesses and ailments as weaknesses, we can give them all to God and be strengthened spiritually.

 As Christians, the “thorns in our flesh” should not act as a deterrent in our service to God.
 As Christians, our weaknesses can help us obtain God’s strength and, after all, “If God be for us, who can be against us?”
 (Romans 8:31b KJV).

-So today, let God make you a stronger Christian despite any physical ailments or limitations you may have.
+So today, let God make you a stronger Christian despite any physical ailments or limitations you may have, or think you have.